unoplatform/Uno.WindowsCommunityToolkit/contributing.md

 The foundation of the **Windows Community Toolkit** is simplicity.

+The Windows Community Toolkit is a collection of helper functions, custom controls, and app services.
+It simplifies and demonstrates common developer tasks building UWP apps for Windows 10.

+The toolkit can be used to build apps for any Windows 10 device, including PC, Mobile, Xbox, IoT and HoloLens.
+You can also use the toolkit with an existing desktop app converted to UWP using the Desktop Bridge.

 A developer should be able to quickly and easily learn to use the API.

 Simplicity and a low barrier to entry are must-have features of every API.
 If you have any second thoughts about the complexity of a design, it is almost always much better to cut the feature from the current release and spend more time to get the design right for the next release.